-Christoph Heitzenröder, a farmer from the district of Isenburg, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of skipper Thomas Fairfax.
+Christoph Heitzenröder, a farmer from the district of Isenburg, his wife Anna, and son Johann (age 2) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of skipper Thomas Fairfax.

 They settled in the colony of Balzer on 18 June 1767 and are recorded there on the 1767 census in Household No. 75.